sherpa/sherpa/docs/overview/utilities.rst

 be useful.
 Unfortunately it is not always obvious whether a routine is for use with the Object-Oriented API or the Session API.

-Contolling the verbosity of Sherpa
+Controlling the verbosity of Sherpa
 ==================================

 Sherpa uses `Python logging
 <https://docs.python.org/3/library/logging.html>`_ for most
 messages.
 This allows the user to redirected the output to a file or suppress it by setting the logging level.
-The following example will globally change the level for all sherpa moduls, such that debug and informational messages are no longer displayed:
+The following example will globally change the level for all sherpa modules, such that debug and informational messages are no longer displayed:

   >>> import logging